Plan Your Visit

 Stowe has several delicious options for food and beverages, from pre-hike fuel to lunch with the whole family to winding down with a glass of wine at sunset:

-• Big Leaf Cafè + Shop serves sandwiches, wraps, parfaits, salads, pastries and more, as well as sodas, water, beer and wine.
-We’re also serving up “the world’s best peanut butter and jelly”.
-Skeptical?
-Try it for yourself!
+• Big Leaf Cafè + Shop provides self-serve grab-and-go food options such as sandwiches, wraps, parfaits, salads, pastries and more, as well as sodas, water, beer and wine.

-As a benefit of your EBT card, you can visit during daytime hours as often as you’d like for only $3 per person.
-Present your benefits card at admissions for up to four family members.
+As a benefit of your EBT card, you can visit during daytime hours as often as you’d like for only $1 per person.
+Present your benefits card at admissions for up to six family members.
 Discount not applicable for ticketed events, photoshoots, engagements or private events.
 Offer valid only for daytime Daily Admission.

 Learn more about Museums for All.